 You’ll need to replace the username and password with your database login credentials.
 Once connected, it means that there’s no issue with permissions, and you can go ahead and check your wp-config.php file again to see if there are any spelling mistakes in the username or password.

 If your connection fails, then there’s a fair chance that your server has issues.
 However, it cannot be said that your MySQL server is down.
 It’s possible your database user doesn’t have sufficient permission to access the server.

 You can contact your web hosting provider and ask them to give you permission.
 That way, you can check for errors and solve the issue.

-There are still many other reasons that you might get this error and you’ll need to troubleshoot your website different ways.
+There are still many other reasons that you might get this error and you’ll need to troubleshoot your website in different ways.
 If your solution is different than the methods we described above, then please share it in the comments below.
 Others who are experiencing this error would benefit from your valuable advice!

-We hope this guide helped you fix your error establishing a database connection in WordPress.
+We hope this guide helped you fix your error in establishing a database connection in WordPress.
 You may also want to check out how to switch from one web host to another without downtime.

 Additionally, you can check our guide on how to fix the “Your account has been suspended” message issue on your website.